ABM Equipment & A-1 Scales Logo

 Ponndorf Pumps

 The Ponndorf is an air pump that uses compressors to generate air “slugs” that push the spent grain through the lines.
-The benefits are that they are less expensive than other options and can run dry, and their drawbacks are that the curves in the line must be broad and you must maintain moisture consistency to keep things running smoothly.
-If the grain gets too wet it becomes too heavy, and if it’s too dry air will puncture through the grain.
-But instead of running dry and damaging the pump, the fix is simply to flush it with more air.
-Ponndorf requires more fiddling, but you don’t have to replace the stators.
+The main problem brewers and distillers have with this solution is that their spent grain’s moisture content will vary, so they will have to either change the pump settings until it moves the grain or change the moisture content to fit the settings.
+(If the grain gets too wet it becomes too heavy, and if it’s too dry air will puncture through the grain.
+But instead of running dry and damaging the pump, the fix is simply to flush it with more air.)
+The benefit here is that you never have to replace the stators.

 Netzsch Pumps